Gifts & Charitable Contributions

 Your recordkeeping and filing requirements depend on the amount of your claimed deduction.

 1) If you claim a deduction of at least $250 but not more than $500 for the car donation, you will need a written acknowledgment from the charity.
-The acknowledgment must be obtained by the earlier of the date you file your return for the year of the donation, or the due date of the return with extensions.
+You must obtain the acknowledgment by the earlier of the date you file your return for the year of the donation, or the due date of the return with extensions.
 The acknowledgment must include the following:

 - A detailed description of the car.